MattPinder/MastersProject/README.md

   * See /nobackup/data5/Skeletonema_marinoi_genome_project/08_RO5_Organelles/Mito_Repeats_Evidence.md
   * See more in-depth statistics in Excel spreadsheet?
   * 76 reps the best result?
+  * WOULD REPEAT LENGTH DIFFER BETWEEN MITOCHONDRIA IN AN INDIVIDUAL CELL?
+  * LOOK AT RAW READ QUALITY INDIVIDUALLY TO ELIMINATE LOW-QUALITY REGIONS
+    * FIND ASSEMBLY WITH # OF REPEATS CLOSEST TO THE BEST-QUALITY RAWS
+    * CHECK STRINGENCY OF SETTINGS AND SPANNING READS OF e.g. 'THIRD', AND IF ALL LOOKS WELL THEN GO WITH THIS (NOTE THIS IN M&M SECTION)
+      * RETRY MITOS AND DOGMA ANNOTATORS
+      * USE TRANSLATION TABLE 4
+      * HOLD FIRE FOR NOW UNTIL ILLUMINA DATA ARRIVES

 * Identities of pb_398 samples
   * See /nobackup/data5/Skeletonema_marinoi_microbiome_project/01_assemblies/pb_398/README.md